A collaboration platform for healthcare professionals

 Emma Carroll is the Head of People & Talent at Forward.
 Her valued role at the company speaks to Forward’s sincerity in caring about the people side of their growth.

 Their ability to deal with complexity, build products, solve problems, they all absolutely being and end with the quality of the team.

-It is a team of 23 currently (going up to 26 soon), and what people who are potentially thinking about joining in the team should know is that; Forward values people giving their best work, focusing on solutions and seeing disagreements as areas of potential improvement.
+It is a team of 23 currently (going up to 26 soon).
+People who are potentially thinking about joining the team should know that; Forward values people giving their best work, focusing on solutions and seeing disagreements as areas of potential improvement.

-Philip says, almost all companies are defined by their failures.
+Philip says their failures define almost all companies.
 It’s the mistakes, the experiments that teach.
-He defines ForwardHealth as a “fail-safe” organisation and we absolutely love this approach.
+He defines ForwardHealth as a “fail-safe” organisation, and we absolutely love this approach.

 The tech solutions (SaaS library) they depend on

 They use slack because it’s very flexible.
 They also use Atlassian, but Philip’s suggestion is to focus on what has been transformational.